 The hotel also has a small gym and a VIP area so you don’t have to eat breakfast with the masses, and while service at breakfast wasn’t the speediest staff were friendly and helpful.

 The only main negative note was that in spite of having a lovely bed to sleep in, I hardly got any sleep.
 Even though I was on the fourth floor and the original windows have been semi-double-glazed with a kind of secondary window-fitting over the top, any sounds from outside came straight into the room, which was a surprise as the rest of the hotel felt so insulated from the outside world.

 So as I was going to sleep there was the clatter as everyone dashed to make the last trains (and a rousing chorus of Happy Birthday at the stroke of midnight to some lucky reveller), at 2am there were all the refuse trucks chugging along to clear up the night’s detritus, and at 4.30am there seemed to be some kind of running battle with shouts of ‘Leave him!
 He’s not worth it!’ and general shouted insults down the the Strand.

 By the time the morning commute started I’d given up on sleep.
-So I’d definitely advise earplugs or request to have a room on the other side of the hotel (although there might be noise from the station?) – but I suppose that’s all part of being London’s (almost) most central hotel.
+So I’d definitely advise earplugs or request to have a room on the other side of the hotel (although there might be noise from the station?) – but I suppose that’s all part of being London’s (quite possibly) most central hotel.

 Amba Hotel Charing Cross